 Free Pradaxa Lawsuit Evaluation: If you or a loved one has been injured by Pradaxa, you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit against the manufacturer of Pradaxa and we can help.
+You may be entitled to compensation by filing a suit against the manufacturer and our lawyers can help.

 What’s the problem?